By Chris on May 24, 2018 11:10:00 AM

 As its name implies, influencer marketing stands for a marketing practice that uses known social media users to drive authentic conversation and engagement around a brand’s products and message.

 Tracking in business is one of the key pillars for success.
 Without tracking, you never know what works and what does not in your company.
-Plus, it turns difficult to see where the inefficiencies are and how they can be improved upon.
+Plus, without tracking, it is difficult to see where the inefficiencies are and how they can be improved.

 Solution?
 The best way to become a data genius is to jump into the habit of reporting everything when it comes to your business, and that includes the website, customers, and employees.

 Now, look at your business and determine your most effective channel.
-Be mindful that you don’t underestimate the success of one channel for another.
+Be mindful not to underestimate the success of one channel over another.

 Don't be afraid of making mistakes.
 Implement, test, report, and make sure to constantly update your strategy, so you can move on and succeed even faster!